 Legislation in the EU and the Member States

 The EU has been a Party to the Nagoya Protocol since 12th October 2014.
 This did not mean that all Member States are also Parties to the Protocol; that is something that Member States chose to do themselves, and depends on national legislation.
-However, the EU Regulation on the Nagoya Protocol does apply to all Member States.
+However, the EU Regulation on the Nagoya Protocol applies to all Member States.

 There are two Regulations at EU level which apply: